pratikb25/cmpe272-marketplace/README.md

 to users to buy products/services from any of the component websites.
 The MarktPlatz allows user to browse and shop products from following four websites:

-Homeaway Housing Website (http://pratikbhandarkar.com/nestaway/) <br />
+Nestaway Housing Website (http://pratikbhandarkar.com/nestaway/) <br />
 The Game store (https://www.vedantbhoj.com/) <br />
 The Bike  (https://nikhilnlimaye.com/) <br />
 Word - the book store (http://ketanrudrurkar.com/) <br />